MaddyGuthridge/COMP3891/Memory Management/TLBs/translation look-aside buffer.md

 - And other [[architecture]]-specific properties (see [[R3000 TLB]] for more info on the [[sys-161]] implementation).

 ## TLBs and context switching
-In order to make lookups as efficient as possible for [[process|processes]], TLB entries must either be process specific, or be tagged with an [[address space]] ID.
+In order to make lookups as efficient as possible for [[process|processes]], TLB entries must either be process specific, or be tagged with an [[address space ID]].
 Otherwise processes would be able to access memory belonging to other processes.

 ### Process-specific TLB entries
 When a [[context switch]] occurs, the entire TLB needs to be flushed and [[TLB refill|refilled]].
 This produces a high overhead for context switches, and was used on x86 CPUs (apparently not in modern ones though?).